-Tango, Eva Perón, Gauchos, Maradona and … Malbec, her first wine love.
-But Cate’s head was turned after she saw what else Argentina had to offer.
+Tango, Eva Perón, Gauchos, Maradona and … Malbec, our first wine love.
+But our head were turned after we saw what else Argentina had to offer.

 Known for its sultry tango, Eva Perón, Gauchos, Dulce de Leche, and, of course, Maradona.
 Argentina is a melting pot of cultures influenced over the centuries by its European immigration, dramatic political and economic movements, religion and geographic set up.

 It is also known for its Malbec.
 Despite originating in south-west of France – notably Cahors and then Bordeaux – Argentina has taken this European immigrant into its hearts and made it their flagship grape.

 Malbec is grown extensively across the country – with over 75,000 acres compared to the next closest of France with its mere 13,000.
 Argentina’s relatively warm climate provides the perfect setting for making rich, intensely fruity yet ageworthy wine; and in Mendoza – home to some of the best – the Andes backdrop confirms everything is as it should be.

 As my first wine love, Malbec was my everything.
 It provided seduction in the winter, and signaled a coming-together in the summer – a barbecue (“asado”) without a Malbec to match its meaty offerings is unthinkable.
 Intensively dark, bold yet smooth, it is a wine that took on the character of its new found home.

 Such was my love for the dark stuff that I overlooked – or rather dismissed – Argentina’s other offerings.
 How can anything else compare?
 Why bother looking when you are so happy with what you have?
 Yet, we humans can be fickle things, and it only took a 15-hr flight in economy to turn my head.
 Now I still love Malbec and we will always have a connection, but my brief indiscretions have taught me that Argentina has much more up its wine-sleeves.